minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-jw-hol-ee-roller.md

 ### Paper balls

 I made 10 paper balls, which I tucked inside the ball.
-I put some kibbles inside each ball and when I had tucked all the paper balls inside the ball, I put some extra treats in between the paper balls.
+I put some kibbles inside each paper ball and when I had tucked all the paper balls inside the ball, I put some extra treats in between the paper balls.

 It took Miki over ten minutes to get all the kibbles out.